 Setting outcomes, and measuring and reporting performance of regional council pest and weed management programmes

-Guidelines and resource materials This report by Chris Jones, Phil Cowan & Will Allen was developed through a project to provide local government with the capability to set measurable outcomes for biosecurity programs and to identify the best indicators with which to measure progress towards those outcomes.
+This report by Chris Jones, Phil Cowan & Will Allen was developed through a project to provide local government with the capability to set measurable outcomes for biosecurity programs and to identify the best indicators with which to measure progress towards those outcomes.
 It aims to help them better structure, measure and report on the performance of biosecurity programs.
 The principles and protocols described are applicable to most other areas of local government and agency activity.
-The guidelines cover: i) Introduction & Background: an overview of performance measurement as a management tool; ii) Logic Models: the principles behind and structure of logic models, a commonly-used method of describing and evaluating the performance of a program; iii) Developing Logic Models: how to develop a logic model for a program, including the definition of outcomes; iv) Assessing Progress and Performance: how a set of performance indicators can be developed for a program; and v) Evaluation & Reporting: how performance information can be linked to reporting requirements and used to improve ongoing management activities.
-More resources related to this report can be accessed from the Landcare Research site.
+More resources related to this work can be accessed from the Landcare Research site.

 Developing and using program logic in natural resource management